 SAFE (Secure Access For Everyone) is the name of the computer network, while MAID is the name of the coin.

-The system is mostly built to make full use of the security and privacy that only decentralization can offer, along with the potential cost-savings that come from being able to buy network services directly through peer-to-peer transactions with a cryptocurrency.
+The system is mostly built to make full use of the security and privacy that decentralization can offer, along with the potential cost savings that come from being able to buy network services directly through peer-to-peer transactions with a cryptocurrency.
+The developers state:

 - It lets you do everything you normally can on the Internet

-- You can communicate and store or send data with complete security and privacy
+- You can communicate and store or send data securely and privately

 - Network services are automatically made available at the lowest price possible